ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2016-07-25-the-thirsty-cat.md

 "Do you like to read?" a small voice called out behind him.

 The cat turned and saw a tiny, gray mouse with only three legs.
 The cat was surprised.
-Mice had always run from him before.
-He drank in the sight of the mouse curiously and then laughed.
+Mice always ran from him.
+He drank in the sight of this curious mouse and then laughed.

 "Read?" the cat roared.
 "When you're as strong and fast as me, you don't need to *read*!"
 The cat laughed again, louder than before.